MT Stolt Valor

-The MT Stolt Valor is a Hong Kong-flagged ship that was hijacked while in the Designated Safety Corridor within the Gulf of Aden, approximately 38 nmi away from the coast of Yemen, while heading from the United States south through the Gulf towards Asia.
+The MT Stolt Valor was a Hong Kong-flagged ship that was hijacked while in the Designated Safety Corridor within the Gulf of Aden, approximately 38 nmi away from the coast of Yemen, while heading from the United States south through the Gulf towards Asia.
 After the ship passed through the Suez Canal, it encountered hijackers and alerted the International Maritime Bureau.
 Area coalition forces arrived too late to avert the hijacking which occurred at 10:16 UTC on September 15, 2008 by Somali pirates.